 The mixed results make perfect sense if we evaluate the health effects of each food group individually.
 While plants offer certain health benefits and nutrients, animal foods do too.
 While plants shine in terms of vitamins, anti-oxidants and phytochemicals, animal foods have a higher protein quality and are typically richer in bioavailable minerals, especially iron, beneficial fatty acids like omega-3s (EPA and DHA specifically) and B-vitamins.

-It makes sense then that multiple studies have found health benefits from adding animal foods to a vegan diet and vegetarian diets increase the risk of nutrient deficiencies.
+It makes sense then that multiple studies have found health benefits from adding animal foods to a vegan diet.
+Without these, vegetarian diets increase the risk of nutrient deficiencies.
 In other words, ‘flexitarian diets’ tend to be healthier than vegan diets.

 3. What happens if you increase your protein intake with meat?